Large deviations for the mean-field limit of Hawkes processes: Introduction and main results

-There have been some progress made in the direction of asymptotic results other than the large time limits for the univariate Hawkes process.
-For instance, when the exciting function is exponential, the intensity process and the pair of the counting process and the intensity process are Markovian.
+There have been some progress made in the direction of asymptotic results other than the large time limits for Hawkes process.
+For instance, in the case of linear Hawkes process, the scaling limit theorems for nearly unstable, also known as, nearly critical case, are studied in Jaisson and Rosenbaum \cite{Jaisson,JaissonII}.
+Horst et al. \cite{Horst2023} show that the rescaled intensities converges weakly to the rough fractional diffusion and analogous results for the multivariate case are obtained in \cite{Euch2018,Rosenbaum2021}.
+Scaling limit theorems have also been obtained for marked Hawkes processes for both the univariate case \cite{HorstXu2022} and the multivariate case \cite{Xu2024,Xu2024arXiv}.
+Xu \cite{XuVolterraI,XuVolterraII} obtained scaling limit theorems for a class of heavy-tailed marked Hawkes processes and proved that their rescaled intensities converge weakly to the unique solution of a stochastic Volterra equation.
+When the exciting function is exponential, the intensity process and the pair of the counting process and the intensity process are Markovian.
 In Gao and Zhu \cite{GZ}, they studied the functional central limit theorems for the linear Hawkes process when the initial intensity is large, and they further studied the large deviations and applied their results to insurance and queueing systems in \cite{GZ2}.
-For the more general linear and non-Markovian case, Gao and Zhu \cite{GZ3} considered the large baseline intensity asymptotic results and studied the applications to queueing systems.
+For the more general linear and non-Markovian case, Gao and Zhu \cite{GZ3} considered the large baseline intensity asymptotic results in the stationary regime and studied the applications to queueing systems; Li and Pang \cite{LiPang2022SPA} obtained the large intensity asymptotic results for marked Hawkes processes in the non-stationary regime.